dypflying/chimestack-docs/content/zh/docs/Usage/Cli/_index.md

   chimecli alert listAlert [flags]

 Flags:
   -h, --help                   help for listAlert
-      --name string    filter by the 'name' field --order string   'asc' or 'desc' of sorting --page int       the page number of the results in paging --priority int   filter by the 'priority' field --severity int   filter by the 'severity' field --size int       the page size of the results in paging --sort string    the field to be sorted by --state int      filter by the 'state' field
+      --name string            filter by the 'name' field --order string           'asc' or 'desc' of sorting --page int               the page number of the results in paging --priority int           filter by the 'priority' field --resource_type string   filter by the 'resource_type' field --resource_uuid string   filter by the 'resource_uuid' field --severity int           filter by the 'severity' field --size int               the page size of the results in paging --sort string            the field to be sorted by --state int              filter by the 'state' field
 ```

 #### 参数列表